AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 #### 4.4.3.
 Web Integration Libraries
 A third-party business application can integrate and use the AssetMantle platform's dApp service by integrating with them through the Web Integration Libraries.
 These libraries provide integration components to consume dApp functionalities like sending transactions and querying their status, transaction success notification, and app and chain state querying.

-* **Wallet**: queries the user wallet's contents to display the current Fungible Token balances, NFT balances and handle metadata representation, and integrates to make payments and transfers in apps with relevant denominations.
+* **Wallet:** Queries the user wallet's contents to display the current Fungible Token balances, NFT balances and handle metadata representation, and integrates to make payments and transfers in apps with relevant denominations.

-* **Transaction Generation**:  accepts transaction input data from the integrating application and marshalls it into a transaction object compliant with the dApp's light client format.
+* **Transaction Generation:**  Accepts transaction input data from the integrating application and marshalls it into a transaction object compliant with the dApp's light client format.

-* **Signing**: accepts transaction object and Keystore with passphrase as input to generate a signed transaction.
+* **Signing:** Accepts transaction object and Keystore with passphrase as input to generate a signed transaction.
 The integrating application can then relay the signed transaction to the dApp's light client.

-* **Notification**: a subscriber client for the events published by the blockchain which converts and notifies the user about events relevant to them.
+* **Notification:** A subscriber client for the events published by the blockchain which converts and notifies the user about events relevant to them.
 The utility can be integrated at the backend of a business application too to keep its schema synced with its dApp state.

 Repository [AssetMantleJS :link:](https://github.com/AssetMantleOne/AssetMantleJS)